rancher/rio/docs/concept.md

 ### Cluster Domain

-Cluster Domain is a dns name that can be configured globally on each service so that each service will have an endpoint like $service_name-$namespace.xxx.clusterdomain.
+Cluster Domain is a DNS name that can be configured globally on each service so that each service will have an endpoint like $service_name-$namespace.xxx.clusterdomain.
-By default Rio will create and assign the `on-rio.io` dns name to each service, so it will have a dns name like `$name-$namespace.xxx.on-rio.io`.
+By default Rio will create and assign the `on-rio.io` DNS name to each service, so it will have a DNS name like `$name-$namespace.xxx.on-rio.io`.

 ### Configs